joshuaherr/python_game/README.md

 * objects - this represents any type of object in the game
 * turf - this represents landscape, background images, etc.

+Feel free to fork or use this repo.
+Eventually I may create a pip package.

+No attribution necessary, though please attribute the credits below for the icons.

 ## usage ##

 * `pip install pygame`